AkshayHere/Hungry-Palowan/README.md

 # The Hungry Palowan
 #### Inspired by &copy; PALO IT

-A React based Website that lets users find various recipes based on Dishes or Ingredients.
+A React based Website that lets users find various Delicacies and their info based on their Names or Ingredients.

 [View Demo](https://hungry-palowan.herokuapp.com/)